Cathy3/blog/source/_posts/week3-Greedy Algorithms.md

  - Create a program for maximizing the number of prize places in a competition

 1. Apply greedy strategy to solve various computational problems.
-This will usually require you to design an algorithm that repeatedly makes the most proftable move to construct a solution.
+This will usually require you to design an algorithm that repeatedly makes the most profitable move to construct a solution.
 You will then need to show that the moves of your algorithm are safe, meaning that they are consistent with at least one optimal solution.
-2. Design and implement an efcient greedy algorithm for the following problems:
+2. Design and implement an eficient greedy algorithm for the following problems:
 (a) changing money with a minimum number of coins;
 (b) maximizing the total value of a loot;
 (c) maximizing revenue in online ad placement;
 (d) minimizing work while collecting signatures;
 (e) maximizing the number of prize places in a competition;
-(f) fnally, maximizing your salary!
+(f) finally, maximizing your salary!

 # 兑换零钱(Money Change)
 **Task.** 根据输入值，找到需要兑换 1, 5, 10面额硬币的最少个数.

 **Input Format.** 输入一个整数$m$.

-**Constraints.** $1 ≤ n ≤ 10^3 $.
+**Constraints.** $1 ≤ n ≤ 10^3$.

 **Output Format.** Output the minimum number of coins with denominations 1, 5, 10 that changes $m$.